dkleinvelderman/Homework_01_Fintech/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)
+Why do you think that offering this product or service would benefit the company?
+Why are these technologies appropriate for your solution?
     * Instead of buying the paintings and then fractionalizing them, I would think it would be even more interesting for the art-enthusiast and investor to be involved in the actual bidding process; ie bid together with the investors.
     * Going forward I would not limit the platform to paintings.
 There are many other interesting and worthwile sub-classes.
 One that may not be as obvious is the classic vehicle segment.
+    * Incorporating a search tool for undiscovered pieces based on data, eg description crawling, image recognition, may unearth vast opportunities on the internet.
+Enabling arbitrage on a global level (eg, compare a vintage Alfa Romeo in Italy vs USA, paintings 'in hiding').
+    * Enable SEPA/iDEAL payments for overseas investors.
     * the 1.5/20 fee approach may be regarded as quite steep.
 Suggestion would be to explore opportunities in view of a flat fee for instance, especially since the management fee implies uncertainty on the outcome and moves away from an 'in this together'-approach.

-* Why do you think that offering this product or service would benefit the company?

 * What technologies would this additional product or service utilize?

-* Why are these technologies appropriate for your solution?
+    * The search tool would require image regoconition, which involves a major step of gathering and organizing data, build a predicitive model and use it to recognize images.
+Suggestion would be -depending on cost- exploring opportunities to incorporate exisiting tooling from a vendor.
+    * SEPA/iDEAL integration can be achieved by utilizing standardized tools. iDEAL For instance is based on the SEPA Credit Transfer and consists of a collection of technical agreements and standards (a protocol) between banks and transaction processors.

 ## Resources :roller_coaster: